SALONI-MELKUNDE/RestoTableBooking/README.md

 ## 🚀 Features

 ### Customers
-- Browse/search restaurants
+- ✅ Browse and search restaurants
-- Book and cancel tables
+- ✅ Book tables with confirmation
-- Manage personal bookings
+- ✅ Manage bookings and cancellations
-- Instant feedback if all tables are booked (e.g., "No available tables for selected time")
+- ✅ Leave reviews and ratings
-- Leave reviews & ratings
+- ✅ Instant feedback if all tables are booked (e.g., "No available tables for selected time")

 ### Restaurant Owners (Admin)
 - ✅ Create and manage restaurant profiles